-- The grade for the master thesis research project is 8.0 or higher.
+- the (weighted average) grade for the (major) research project (incl. master’s thesis and oral presentation) is 8.0 or higher; and

 The following conditions need to be met to receive a diploma ‘summa cum laude’ :

-- The grade for the master thesis research project is 9.0 or higher.
+- the (weighted average) grade for the (major) research project (incl. master’s thesis and oral presentation) is 9.0 or higher; and

 More information: Course and Examination Regulations Master's programmes